Telescopic actions: Telescopic orbihedron.

 Let us draw on $\Sigma_0$ in red the curves along which the discs were attached.
 We may assume that all these curves intersect transversally.
 We also may assume that the red curves cut $\Sigma_0$ into discs and each curve intersects some other curve.
 (That is easy to arrange by adding a finite number of null-homotopic red curves.
 Attaching a disc along such a curve does not change the fundamental group of the space.)

 For each of these curves, let us draw a parallel red curve, so instead of one intersection as in figure (i), we get four intersections as in figure (ii).
 Further, deform each configuration as in figure (ii) to that in figure (iii).
-This way all curves intersect transversally in triple points.
+Now the curves have only triple intersection points and all curves are mutually transversal.
 We are about to explain the meaning of black-and-white colors and the orientation of the curves in (iii).

 Note that the red curves still cut $\Sigma_0$ into discs.
 Moreover now we can color the discs in the checkerboard order; i.e., make them black and white in such a way that the disc changes its color each time one crosses (transversally) a red curve.
 Color in black all {\it long and thin} disks whose boundary contains two pieces of parallel red curves.
 Color the rest of the surface in white.
 Since $\Sigma_0$ is oriented, we can orient the boundary of all black disks clockwise, so the boundary of any white disc will be oriented counter-clockwise.